Fruta Fresca

-"Fruta Fresca" (English: "Fresh Fruit") is a vallenato song written and performed by Colombian recording artist Carlos Vives and produced by Emilio Estefan and Juan Vicente Zambrano as the lead single from his studio album El Amor de Mi Tierra (1999).
+"Fruta Fresca" (transl.
+"Fresh Fruit") is a vallenato song written and performed by Colombian recording artist Carlos Vives and produced by Emilio Estefan and Juan Vicente Zambrano as the lead single from his studio album El Amor de Mi Tierra (1999).
 The song incorporates the sound of Latin pop and Colombian vallenato music.
 In the song, he compares his lover's kisses to fresh fruit.
 The track was well received by critics who praised the production of the record.
 "Fruta Fresca" became Vives' first number-one hit on the Billboard Hot Latin Songs chart.
+It is recognized as one of his signature songs.